Celinefassone/todolist/README.md

 Then (open another terminal tab by using command t) you need to start the backend server so that the API is ready to use for the frontend.
 `npm run start:be`

-Once that's sorted, then why not run the frontend (in another terminal tab) with `npm run dev`
+Once that's running, run the frontend (in another terminal tab) with `npm run dev`

 ## API